MPIDR/OpenScience-DemographicResearch/README.md

 This repository contains materials to partially reproduce the results of the paper:

 Basellini, U. (2024).
-Open science practices in demographic research: an appraisal.
-Forthcoming in *Demographic Research*.
-Preprint available on [SocArXiv](https://osf.io/preprints/socarxiv/vrcdh )
+Open science practices in demographic research: an appraisal. *Demographic Research*, 50(43), 1265–1280.
+Openly available at this [web-link](https://www.demographic-research.org/articles/volume/50/43/)

 ## General information